 We’ve all heard the horror stories about divorce—the bitter arguments, the sky-high attorney fees, the endless court appearances, the traumatized children.
 But it doesn’t have to be that way.
-If you and your spouse are able to be reasonable and compromise with each other, you can get what’s called
+Learn about the process of uncontested divorce in Hawaii.

 Overview of Annulment This article focuses on "civil annulments" not "religious annulments," which can only be granted by a church or clergy member.
 Civil annulments and divorces are similar in the sense that they make a determination about marital status.